Guide to mobile SIMs for kids, teenagers and families

 Family SIM packages

 If you’re happy with your own mobile service provider, then it is probably worth finding out if they offer a Family SIM deal.
 Most providers now offer Family SIM deals, which allows you to have more than one SIM on the same account, often with a discount for each extra SIM you add.
-BT was one of the first providers to offer a Family SIM, but a number of others now offer family or group SIMs too, including EE, Smarty, Vodafone and O2.
+Family or group SIMs are available from EE, Smarty, Vodafone, O2, Three, Tesco Mobile, Asda Mobile and a number of smaller providers too.

-Not all providers refer to it as a Family SIM (you may see phrases such as Family Plan, Group Plan, Sharing Plan or Additional Plan) but almost all of them offer the option to add an extra SIM to an existing account – in return for some kind of benefit.
+Not all providers refer to it as a Family SIM (you may see phrases such as Family Plan, Group Plan, Sharing Plan or Additional Plan) but almost all of them offer the option to add an extra SIM to an existing account in return for some kind of benefit – usually money off the additional SIMs you choose to add.

 Why choose a Family SIM?

-A Family SIM also enables you to consolidate your family’s mobile service finances in one place, and you can easily monitor and make changes from one app.
-You can also keep a close eye on how much data your son or daughter is using, and, in the case of some Family SIMs, such as those offered by Sky Mobile and EE, you can also share data between everyone on the same plan – useful if someone runs low.
+A Family SIM enables you to consolidate your family’s mobile service finances in one place, and you can easily monitor and make changes from one app.
+You can also keep a close eye on how much data your son or daughter is using, and, in the case of some Family SIMs, such as those offered by Sky Mobile (Sky Piggybank) and EE (Data Gifting), you can also share data between everyone on the same plan – useful if someone runs low.

 Downsides of a Family SIM

 There aren’t many downsides of choosing a Family SIM, but a couple of things are worth bearing in mind.
 First, find out what the contract term is for additional SIMs.
-Some providers insist on locking in additional SIMs on a 12-month contract, which means you are committed for a year.
-Others, such as TalkTalk and giffgaff offer Family SIMs on a one-month or 30-day rolling contract, which means you can cancel them at any time.
+Some providers insist on locking in additional SIMs on a lengthy contract.
+Others, such as SMARTY offer additional SIMs on the same one-month rolling contract basis as all their other plans.

-Finally, bear in mind that although the discounts offered by Family SIM plans are good, they may not always offer the best value SIM deals available.
+Finally, bear in mind that although the discounts offered by Family SIM plans are good, they may not always offer the best value SIM deals available across the wider market.

 SIMs with parental controls

 All providers automatically block access to 18+ sites via their networks.
-If you want a more tailored approach to what your son or daughter is doing, a combination of either the phone’s parental controls or a parental controls app, along with your own home broadband controls should do the job, whether it’s limiting access to certain apps or limiting time on the phone altogether.
-Apple iPhones offer built-in parental controls that you can set up and control using a passcode, whereas Android phones such as Samsung and Motorola do not.
-For Android phones you will need a third-party piece of software such as Google Family Link.
+If you want a more tailored approach to what your offspring are doing, a combination of either the phone’s parental controls or a parental controls app, along with your own home broadband controls should do the job.

 Capped usage SIMs

 A capped usage SIM is anything other than an unlimited data SIM, where you pay for a fixed amount of data per month.
-Data amounts have been steadily increasing over the years but you can still get small allowances from 1GB upwards from some providers.
+Data amounts have been steadily increasing over the years but you can still get small allowances from 1GB upwards from some providers, which can be a good choice because it creates additional limits on what can be done on your child's phone when they're away from the home Wi-Fi, which will have additional safeguards.

 How to choose the right data plan for your child

-If you have a younger child, it’s likely that they will be spending most of their time using your home wifi rather than mobile data, so they will only need a very small data allowance for the few times when they are out without access to wifi.
-Most of the time, even if they are at a friend’s house they can log on to the friend’s wifi and save their data.
+If you have a younger child, it’s likely that they will be spending most of their time using your home Wi-Fi rather than eating into their mobile data, so they will only need a very small data allowance for the few times when they are out without access to Wi-Fi.
+Most of the time, even if they're at a friend’s house they can log on to the friend’s Wi-Fi and save their data.

-If you are looking for a SIM-only deal for a teen, however, you might want to consider a higher monthly data allowance.
+If you're looking for a SIM only deal for a teen however, you might want to consider a higher monthly data allowance.
 Older kids might spend far more time out and about, and might be actively streaming from Spotify, watching YouTube or posting on Tiktok.
-Video and audio streaming can quickly rip through data so if you have a child of secondary age, it may well be worth getting them a bigger chunk of data to play with.
+Video and audio streaming uses a lot of data, so if you have a child of secondary-school age, it may well be worth getting them a bigger chunk of data to play with.

 Consider setting up a spending cap